javAlborz/SteamSentimentMLOps/reports/README.md

 Using config files and Hydra we would have the default parameters and while running a new experiment we would overwrite the config file with new parameters so that the output model would be saved in the Hydra output folder.
 Additionaly, each run could be monitored in weights and biases, with a new name attributed to it.

+Furthermore, we used argparser to determine batch and sample size.
+To run the model locally we used the following command:

+python src/models/train_model.py params.sample_size=100 params.batch_size=2

+Even though the model was run locally we could compare the experiments and try to understand what was happening with each run, to try to apply the same logic in the cloud.

 ### Question 13

 > **Reproducibility of experiments are important.
 Related to the last question, how did you secure that no information**